classroomtechtools/Meets-Audit-Activity-Insights/README.md

 ### Pivot tables are wonderful, with caveats

-Finally, I was able to aggregate the data with pivot tables, which allowed me to derive frequency tables.
+I was able to aggregate the raw data with pivot tables, which allowed me to derive frequency tables.
 While very convenient, the ready-made pivot table feature of google sheets has the following issues:

 * When a filter is enabled, it doesn't automatically populate when new data is written
 * With the above, there is extraneous information which affects the presentation